frederic-perez/AmE-dictionary/data/dictionary.md

 __paradoxical__ _adj_ :three::hammer:
 __paradoxically__
 __paraglider__ _n_ :es: parapente; parapentista
-__paragliding__ _n_ :two: The recreational sport of soaring from a slope or a cliff using a modified parachute.
+__paragliding__ _n_ :three: The recreational sport of soaring from a slope or a cliff using a modified parachute.
+The sport or activity of flying by means of a paraglider.
 __paragon__ _n_ :eight: (paragons) Model of excellence or perfection of a kind; one having no equal. _A paragon of redundancy._
 __parakeet__ _n_ :mega: :es: periquito
 __parallelism__ _n_ Parallelism is using grammatically similar phrases or sentences together.
 Example: Fool me once, shame on you.
 Fool me twice, shame on me.